SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 This query consists of 1 phrase.
 The general structure is *action + economic benefits + sustainable use/instruments + LDCs/SIDS*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.

 *economic benefits* is interpreted to also include e.g. livelihoods, blue growth, and ecosystem services.
 The `Nairobi Convention` is included, which refers to the Nairobi Convention for the Protection, Management, and Development of the Coastal and Marine Environment of the Eastern Africa region, as well as other instruments to do with sustainable use/fisheries.

+The terms for Senegal and Anguilla here are truncated differently than standard due to salmon bacteria names including these terms.

 ``` Ceylon =
 TS =